databake/BankAccount/README.md

 This example application is a test bed for deducing the best way to create a real-time, disconnected mobile cross platform app.
 The notion of using a bank account as the example is simply because of common understanding.
-A bank account app can easily lend itself to proving workflows for account authorisation, proving security particularly around the storage of secrets etc and realtime particularly managing disconnected behaviour and requirements.
+A bank account app can easily lend itself to proving workflows for i.e. account authorisation and management, proving security particularly around the storage of secrets etc and realtime particularly managing disconnected behaviour and requirements.

 ## Contents